astuteape/rm-ostler/README.md

 # Rosemarie Ostler

+This is the personal website of Rosemarie Ostler, linguist and freelance writer.
+This hand coded website offers a simple clean look at Rosemarie's work.

 ## Notes

 This project is developed using webpack in a non-standard way.
 Rather than dynamically generating HTML, the HTML pages are hand coded.
 Styles and JavaScript are added with tags in an _old school_ way.
 This is done with some specific client requirements in mind.